Online Learning: A Modern Introduction Using Convex Optimization: FTRL with Linearized Losses

 In fact, using the definition of the subgradients and the assumptions of Corollary~\ref{cor:ftrl_lip}, we have

 The only difference with respect to Corollary~\ref{cor:ftrl_lip} is that here the $\bg_t$ are the specific ones we use in the algorithm, while in Corollary~\ref{cor:ftrl_lip} the statement holds for any choice of the $\bg_t \in \partial \ell_t(\bx_t)$.
-However, we have to remember that this is just a worst-case guarantee: On real problems FTRL with full losses performs better than both FTRL with linearized losses and OMD.
+Moreover, \ac{FTRL} with exact losses can adapt to any ``nice'' properties of the losses, for example, strong convexity, while this information is lost in the linearized case.
+We also have to remember that this is just a worst-case guarantee: on real problems \ac{FTRL} with full losses typically performs better than both \ac{FTRL} with linearized losses and \ac{OMD}.

+More generally, we can also specialize the \ac{FTRL} regret equality to this case, obtaining the following lemma, which is usually considered a ``dual analysis'' of \ac{FTRL} for linear losses. \begin{lemma} Under the assumptions of Lemma~\ref{lemma:ftrl_equality}, further assume for all $t$ that $\ell_t(\bx)=\langle \bg_t,\bx\rangle$.
+Then, for any $\bu \in \mathcal{V}$, we have